DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We removed ‘other advice or feedback’ because:

 - it makes the rejection flow easier for users
-- every reason has a ‘give details’ field to provide further detail
+- most reasons have a ‘give details’ field to provide further detail
 - the ‘other’ category is now always available, even if a user has chosen another reason for rejection

 ### Removed ‘honesty and professionalism’ category